-For mobility actions with a duration of up to and including 12 weeks (except Grundtvig Workshops), the NA will reimburse travel costs, on the basis of real costs incurred including any costs for entry/exit visas as required, either in total or in part only (by applying a ceiling or a maximum covering percentage).
+For mobility actions with a duration of less than 13 full weeks, i.e. maximum 90 days (except Erasmus Student Mobility and Grundtvig Workshops), the NA will reimburse travel costs, on the basis of real costs incurred including any costs for entry/exit visas as required, either in total or in part only (by applying a ceiling or a maximum covering percentage).
 Any other costs related to the travel are ineligible.

-If individuals reside in one of the overseas countries and territories listed in the Decision 2001/822/EC of the Council (see Countries) or have one of these territories as destination, real incurred travel costs shall - except in the case of Grundtvig Workshops -be reimbursed in total, independent of the duration of the mobility activity.
+If individuals reside in one of the overseas countries and territories listed in the Decision 2001/822/EC of the Council (see Countries) or have one of these territories as destination, real incurred travel costs shall - except in the case of Erasmus Student Mobility and Grundtvig Workshops -be reimbursed in total, independent of the duration of the mobility activity.

-&lt;sup>20 For Erasmus Intensive Programmes, these rates do not include travel cost which can be (partially) reimbursed based on real cost.
+24 For Erasmus Intensive Programmes, these rates do not include travel cost which can be (partially) reimbursed based on real cost.

-When travel costs are allocated on the basis of real costs, the same rules apply as for travel costs for multilateral projects, networks, accompanying measures, studies and comparative research, except that travel insurance and any cancellation costs are deemed to be included in subsistence costs.
+When travel costs are allocated on the basis of real costs, the same rules apply as for travel costs for multilateral projects, networks and accompanying measures, except that travel insurance and any cancellation costs are deemed to be included in subsistence costs.